 Even with these suppositions, it still looks like the companions and Lord British were extremely complacent or even stupid to not check out the columns much sooner what with the Cataclysm reshaping the land after the columns showed up.

 We can explore the rest of the Castle, which is large... largely empty in fact.
 There are few rooms, many of which hidden behind secret passages.
-While not the Castle being completely different between Ultimas is not new, this version lacks any similarity to previous versions.
-We are allowed to talk anything from the castle, but this amounts to few little.
-Mostly some scrolls of the first circle, which are quite common during the first third of the game, some potions, and a small stockpile of reagents.
+While the Castle being fairly different between Ultimas is not new, this version lacks any similarity to previous versions.
+We are given permission to take anything from the castle, but this amounts to very little.
+Mostly some scrolls of the first circle (which are quite common), some potions, and a small stockpile of reagents.
 With the limited inventory space and little need for reagents between Shrine cleansings, the magic lab is the best place to stockpile reagents for later potion brewing and spell binding (which the court mage doesn't remember how to do).
 There is a small amount of gold, which is enough to train with Sir Keller in one-handed weapons if you have a dexterity boost.